-- Must be a Small Business with no more than seventy-five (75) full-time equivalent employees or a Microenterprise with no more than five (5) full-time equivalent employees; - Business facilities must be located in Puerto Rico and registered to do business in Puerto Rico (non-profits will be evaluated for eligibility based on the earned-income portion of operations); - Business must have been in operation at the time of the Hurricane(s).
+- Must be a Small Business with no more than seventy-five (75) full-time equivalent employees or a Microenterprise with no more than five (5) full-time equivalent employees;9 - Business facilities must be located in Puerto Rico and registered to do business in Puerto Rico (non-profits will be evaluated for eligibility based on the earnedincome portion of operations); - Business must have been in operation at the time of the Hurricane(s).
 Thus, it must have been open on, or before September 6, 2017, for Hurricane Irma and for Hurricane María on, or before September 20, 2017.
 Additionally, Small Business and Microenterprises at the time of the Application date are: - Still open and operating; or - Planning to re-open and operate the same business which means they will resume the same operations; or - Opened as a different business after September 20, 2017.
-Meaning a newly registered business under the same ownership because of the impact of Hurricanes Irma and/or María but opened the new business before the launch date of the SBF Program on March 25, 2020. - Business must show evidence of direct impact by the Hurricane(s), as demonstrated by a documented financial or physical loss.
+Meaning a newly registered business under the same ownership as a business closed or out of operation because of the impact of Hurricanes Irma and/or María but opened the new business before the launch date of the SBF Program on March 25, 2020. - Business must show evidence of direct impact by the Hurricane(s), as demonstrated by a documented financial or physical loss.
 It is not required that businesses demonstrate financial and physical loss.
-The assessed physical damage, financial loss calculations, and/or proof of the permanent closure of a prior business are used to determine eligibility; - To qualify under physical loss, a business must demonstrate it had a minimum of five thousand dollars (\$5,000) in third-party verified physical damages or losses. - To qualify under financial loss, a business must demonstrate at least one of the following:
+The assessed physical damage, financial loss calculations, and/or proof of the permanent closure of a prior business are used to determine eligibility;10 - To qualify under physical loss, a business must demonstrate it had a minimum of five thousand dollars (\$5,000) in third-party verified physical damages or losses. - To qualify under financial loss, a business must demonstrate at least one of the followina: - A financial loss documented on a 2017 or 2018 Puerto Rico State Business Tax Returns while still reflecting an amount greater than \$0 for gross revenue;11 or

-&lt;sup>9 Businesses need not be corporations to participate in SBF.
+9 Businesses need not be corporations to participate in the SBF Program.
 Business types may include, but are not limited to, non-profits, limited liability corporations (LLC); limited liability partnerships (LLP); sole proprietorships; "doing business as" (DBA); partnership; corporation; S-Corporation.

-&lt;sup>10 Demonstrated loss is used to document storm impact; however, the Program will not fund construction-related expenses or financial losses directly.
+10 Demonstrated loss is used to document storm hurricane impact; however, the Program will not fund construction-related expenses or financial losses directly.